 Types of Plants Pollinated by Bats

 What plants do bats pollinate?
 Bats generally pollinate plants that bloom at night.
-They are attracted to large, white or pale-colored blooms measuring 1 to 3 ½ inches in diameter.
+They are attracted to large, white or pale-colored blooms measuring 1 to 3 ½ inches (2.5 to 8.8 cm.) in diameter.
 Bats like nectar-rich, highly fragrant blooms with a musty, fruity aroma.
 Flowers are usually tube- or funnel-shaped.

 According to the United States Forest Service Rangeland Management Botany Program, more than 300 species of food-producing plants depend on bats for pollination, including: